The unmistakable Crested Tit, a charismatic inhabitant of mature pine forests.

 They are active and agile foragers, often seen meticulously searching tree trunks, branches, and pine needles for insects, spiders, and seeds.
 They will hang upside down and probe into crevices, much like other tits.
 They are also known to forage on the ground more frequently than some other tit species, especially for fallen pine seeds.

 Crested Tits are often found in pairs or small family groups.
-In winter, they may join mixed-species flocks with other tits and goldcrests.
+In winter, they may join mixed-species flocks with other tits like Blue Tits and Goldcrests.
 They can be remarkably confiding and may approach quite closely to observers in their favoured pine forest habitats.
 They are generally less aggressive than Great Tits.

 Diet & Feeding Habits